Zettelkasten-Method/zettelkasten.de/content/posts/2013/06/zettelkasten-improves-thinking-writing/index.md

 You usually retrieve notes from a bucket of some sort.
 To say that there's communication happening, you have to move beyond basic input/output retrieval.

-Boiled down, the basic needs of a communication system according to Luhmann [pp 58--60][#luhmann1992zettel] are as follows:
+Boiled down, the basic needs of a communication system according to Luhmann in [_Communication with Slip Boxes_][csb] are as follows:

 *   **Irritation:**  basically, without surprise or disappointment there's no information.
 Both partners have to be surprised in some way to say communication takes place.